 Adults requiring developmental services will need to contact Developmental Services Ontario (DSO) to determine eligibility (click on the link below).

-If a diagnosis regarding mental health is suspected, or developmental disability is unclear or not officially diagnosed, please contact Front Door (formerly the Children’s Mental Health Access Centre (CMHAC)) to access services for children and youth.
+If a diagnosis regarding mental health is suspected, or developmental disability is unclear or not officially diagnosed, please contact Front Door to access services for children and youth.

-Parents who want to know about Front Door can visit the kidsLINK website, call (519) 749-2932 to book an appointment or a one-time appointment for the walk-in clinics.
+Parents who want to know about Front Door website, www.frontdoormentalhealth.ca, call (519)749-2932 to book an appointment, or attend a walk-in counselling session at one of the walk-in locations.

 Wed 12 pm to 7:30 pm